matjon/em3371-controller/README.md

 - runtime configuration, via a config file or command line parameters,
 - write proper README.md,
 - display time in local timezone on DD-WRT (may be difficult),
+    - should not be required if the weather station receives time signal from DCF77 (and we were able to decode it from the packets), as it would be more accurate and reliable,

+    - uClibc stores timezone from the TZ environment variable, which is read from /etc/TZ, see https://www.uclibc.org/FAQ.html#timezones

+    - probably fixed, TODO: test,

 - reverse engineering:
     - devise a more accurate formula to calculate temperature from raw data,
     - describe how `historical1` and `historical2` in `device_single_sensor_data` behave,
-    - decode other bytes in packets sent by the device, Some versions of the weather station are described to contain a DCF77 time receiver.
+    - decode other bytes in packets sent by the device, Some versions of the weather station are advertised to contain a DCF77 time signal receiver (from a transmitter near Frankfurt, Germany).
+    Time received this way would be more reliable.
 - use a Makefile instead of compile.sh
 - Windows port
     - probably the best approach would be to use Gnulib: